-1.6 In accordance with Regulation 15 of the Community Infrastructure Levy Regulations 2010 (as amended), the Councils are publishing their preliminary revised draft charging schedule for consultation.
-This document is based on the Councils Charging Schedule which had been considered at the Examination in the spring of 2015.
+- 1.6 This is the second of two consultations for this partial review of the Charging Schedules; the first was the Revised Preliminary Draft Charging Schedules undertaken in September 2015.
+Responses and analysis to that first consultation are contained in the 'Responses to the Revised Preliminary Draft Charging Schedules' document. - 1.7 In accordance with Regulation 4516 of the Community Infrastructure Levy Regulations 2010 (as amended), the Councils are now publishing their preliminary Revised Draft Charging Schedules for consultation.
+This document is based on the Councils Charging Schedules which had been considered at the Examination in the spring of 2015.
 Amendments are set out by way of bold strikethrough for deletions and bold underlined for text insertions.
+Added to these are those changes made as a result of the Preliminary Draft Charging consultation, which have an additional light red highlight.
 A separate Schedule of Amendments has been produced setting out the Councils' proposed changes.
 The Councils will only accept responses in relation to the changes set out in this document.

-- 1.7 The CIL preliminary revised draft charging schedule and all supporting documentation is available on the Councils' website www.dorsetforyou.com/407160 - 1.8 Hard copies of the documents will also be made available at Council libraries and the main council offices as set out below:
+- 1.8 The CIL preliminary Revised Draft Charging Schedules and all supporting documentation is available on the Councils' website www.dorsetforyou.com/407160 - 1.9 Hard copies of the documents will also be made available at Council libraries and the main council offices as set out below: